laurent-martin/ibm-ace-manufacturing-test/README.md

   - server.conf.yaml
   - ACEmfg jar files

+> **Note:** if containers are stopped when you logout and get error: `error acquiring lock 0 for container`, then execute once: `loginctl enable-linger`, it is a known problem with podman and temp files cleanup.

 ### Policies to override parameters

 The location of the certificates for the OPCUA input node is copied from the data source JSON into the flow node configuration (and then lands in the bar file).